What municipalities are part of the LELE initiative?

 What are some LELE Tips for Landscapers?

-- Install mulching blades (e.g.; “gator blades”) on mowers.
+- Install mulching blades (e.g.; “Gator" blades or mower brand-specific blades) on mowers.

 - Close the mulch plate on the mower deck.

-- Keep your mower blade well-sharpened.
+- Keep your mower blades well-sharpened.

 - Mulch when leaves are dry or semi-damp, whenever possible.